nianfd/IMIR-Net/README.md

 # IMIR-Net
-The code, models, log of our paper "Ingredient-guided Multi-modal Interaction and Refinement Network for RGB-D Food Nutrition Assessment"
+This is the official implementation of the paper our paper "Ingredient-guided Multi-modal Interaction and Refinement Network for RGB-D Food Nutrition Assessment"
+Including code, models, and log file.